DynamoDS/DynamoPrimer/09_Custom-Nodes/9-4_Python.md

 > A look at the Python node in Dynamo.
 The commented code is below.

 ```
+import clr
+clr.AddReference('ProtoGeometry')
+from Autodesk.DesignScript.Geometry import *

+#Inputs
+solid = IN[0]
+seed = IN[1]
+xCount = IN[2]
+yCount = IN[3]

+#Create an empty list for the arrayed solids
+solids = []
+# Create an empty list for the edge curves
+crvs = []

+#Loop through edges and append corresponding curve geometry to the list
+for edge in solid.Edges:
+	crvs.append(edge.CurveGeometry)

+#Get the bounding box of the curves
+bbox = BoundingBox.ByGeometry(crvs)

+#Get the X and Y translation distance based on the bounding box
+yDist = bbox.MaxPoint.Y-bbox.MinPoint.Y
+xDist = bbox.MaxPoint.X-bbox.MinPoint.X

 #get the source coordinate system
 fromCoord = solid.ContextCoordinateSystem